brontosaurusrex/postbang/misc/ffmpeg_examples.md

 ## crf example with bitrate limiter

     ffmpeg -i input -c:v libx264 -crf 20 -maxrate 2000k -bufsize 4000k out.mp4

+(This would assume that most input doesn't need more than 2000k, but very few may)

 ## 1 pass vbr example